unscientifi/blake_ariana_conway_sarah_strong_hillary_sun_ryan_tavares_yasmina_FIP/README.md

 Open the project through your localhost.
 Admin username is '123' and password is '123'.

 ## Important Information
-If viewing on Mac, under connect.php, make sure to make the private password 'root'.
+If viewing on Mac, under config/database.php, make sure to make the private password 'root'.

-If viewing on Windows, under connect.php, make sure to have the private password section blank.
+If viewing on Windows, under config/database.php, make sure to have the private password section blank.

 ## License
 This project is licensed under the terms of the MIT license.